emilypx/appfair.github.io/index.md

 ### My app's code mostly resides in an external Package.
 How can I make a release when only the dependent package has changed?

-The App Fair's `Integrate-Release` phases are triggered by Pull Request that are made from your `/APP-ORG/App` fork.
+The App Fair's `integrate-release` phases are triggered by Pull Request that are made from your `/APP-ORG/App` fork.
 So in order to create a new release, something in your `/APP-ORG/App` fork will need to change before a Pull Request can be created.
 One possible change to make would be to increment the version of the dependent library in your `Package.swift` file, and use that change to issue the PR.